Cao Cao Mausoleum: Discovery and excavation

-The tomb was discovered in December 2008 when workers at a nearby kiln were digging for mud to make bricks.
-Its discovery was initially not reported.
-The local authorities found out only after they seized a stone tablet bearing the inscription 'King Wu of Wei' – Cao Cao's posthumous title – from grave robbers who claimed to have stolen it from the tomb.
-Over the following year, archaeologists recovered more than 250 relics from the tomb, including stone paintings depicting social life in Cao Cao's time, stone tablets bearing inscriptions of sacrificial objects, and several items labelled as "personal belongings" frequently used by Cao Cao, including weapons and stone pillows.
+The tomb was discovered in 2006 when workers at a nearby kiln were digging for mud to make bricks.
+Its discovery was not initially reported, and grave robbers had frequented the site for years until the Henan Provincial Institute of Cultural Heritage and Archaeology intervened in a rescue operation in 2008.
+Local authorities were able to retrieve a number of items from grave robbers who claimed to have stolen from the tomb, including a stone tablet and a stone pillow bearing the inscription 'King Wu of Wei' – Cao Cao's posthumous title; a stone slab with carvings of the Revenge of the Seven Daughters motif; and a fragment of a jade bi disc that matched another fragment later found in the tomb by archaeologists.
+Over the following years, archaeologists recovered more than 250 relics from the tomb, including stone murals depicting popular Han motifs, stone tablets bearing inscriptions of sacrificial objects, and several items labelled as "personal belongings" frequently used by Cao Cao, including weapons and stone pillows.
 The bones of three persons were also unearthed and identified to be those of a man in his 60s, a woman in her 50s and another woman in her 20s.
 The discovery of the tomb was announced by archaeological officials on 27 December 2009.
+The excavation of the tomb was completed by the end of 2010, with over 400 artefacts unearthed and 100 damaged relics restored by the provincial archaeologist team.